Otto von Bismarck: Defeat of Austria

-Franco-Prussian War 1870–71
+Franco-Prussian War 1870–1871

 Prussia's victory over Austria increased the already existing tensions with France.
 The Emperor of France, Napoleon III, had tried to gain territory for France (in Belgium and on the left bank of the Rhine) as a compensation for not joining the war against Prussia and was disappointed by the surprisingly quick outcome of the war.
 Accordingly, opposition politician Adolphe Thiers claimed that it was France, not Austria, who had really been defeated at Königgrätz.
 Bismarck, at the same time, did not avoid war with France, though he feared the French for a number of reasons.
 First, he feared that Austria, hungry for revenge, would ally with the French.
 Similarly, he feared that the Russian army would assist France to maintain a balance of power.
 Still, however, Bismarck believed that if the German states perceived France as the aggressor, they would then unite behind the King of Prussia.
-To achieve this he kept Napoleon III involved in various intrigues, whereby France might gain territory from Luxembourg or Belgium.
+To achieve this, he kept Napoleon III involved in various intrigues, whereby France might gain territory from Luxembourg or Belgium.
 France never achieved any such gain, but it was made to look greedy and untrustworthy.

-A suitable pretext for war arose in 1870, when the German Prince Leopold of Hohenzollern-Sigmaringen was offered the Spanish throne, vacant since a revolution in 1868.
+A suitable pretext for war arose in 1870 when the German Prince Leopold of Hohenzollern-Sigmaringen was offered the Spanish throne, vacant since a revolution in 1868.
 France pressured Leopold into withdrawing his candidacy.
 Not content with this, Paris demanded that Wilhelm, as head of the House of Hohenzollern, assure that no Hohenzollern would ever seek the Spanish crown again.
 To provoke France into declaring war with Prussia, Bismarck published the Ems Dispatch, a carefully edited version of a conversation between King Wilhelm and the French ambassador to Prussia, Count Benedetti.
-This conversation had been edited so that each nation felt that its ambassador had been slighted and ridiculed, thus inflaming popular sentiment on both sides in favor of war.
+This conversation had been edited so that each nation felt that its ambassador had been slighted and ridiculed, thus inflaming popular sentiment on both sides in favour of war.
 Langer, however, argues that this episode played a minor role in causing the war.